EgloDevelopment/EgloPayments/README.md

 This route returns this body:
 ```
 {
-  "response": (string, States wether the payment is pending, expired, or completed),
+  "response": (string, States wether the payment is pending, or completed),
   "current_amount": (float/integer, States how much Bitcoin is currently in the wallet),
   "btc_needed": (float/integern Returns how much more Bitcoin is needed to complete the transaction)
 }